Seenu (2000 film)

-Seenu is a 2000 Indian Tamil-language musical drama film directed by P. Vasu.
-The film stars Karthik and Malavika.
-It is a remake of the 1991 Malayalam film Bharatham.
+Seenu is a 2000 Indian Tamil-language musical drama film directed by P. Vasu and produced by Manickam Narayanan.
+A remake of the 1991 Malayalam film Bharatham, the film stars Karthik, Malavika, and Vasu, while Vivek and Janagaraj play supporting roles.
+The music was composed by Deva with editing by Mohanraj.
+The film was released on 25 October 2000.

 Plot

 Kesavan (P. Vasu) is a famous Carnatic singer who performs concerts.
 He lives with his family, consisting of his wife and son.
 Seenu (Karthik) is his younger brother who leads a joyful life.
-Seenu is very much fond of Kesavan and could not tolerate anyone speaking ill about him.
+Seenu is very fond of Kesavan and cannot tolerate anyone speaking ill about him.
 Unfortunately, Kesavan develops a habit of consuming alcohol, which is only known to his wife.
-Kesavan's wife tries hard to stop him from consuming alcohol, but all her efforts go in vain.
+She tries hard to stop him from consuming alcohol, but all her efforts go in vain.
 She does not reveal this to her family members.
-Seenu falls in love with his relative (Malavika).
-When the family members come to know about Kesavan's habit of drinking, they advise him to stop it as it will bring down the fame what he has earned so far.
+Seenu falls in love with his relative Geetha (Malavika).
+When the family members come to know about Kesavan's drinking habits, they advise him to stop it as it will bring down the fame that he has earned so far.
 Kesavan does not listen to them and gets angry if someone starts advising him to stop drinking.

-Slowly, Kesavan's habit of consuming alcohol increases, and one day he goes to a concert after drinking and stumbles on stage.
+Slowly, Kesavan's drinking habits increase, and one day, he goes to a concert after drinking and stumbles on stage.
 Seenu is shocked to see this and rushes to the stage.
-Also to calm down the crowd, Seenu starts singing in place of Kesavan in the concert.
-To everyone's surprise, Seenu's singing ability is great, and he is appreciated by everyone.
-Seenu feels happy seeing this, but on the other hand, he worries as he is thinking about his brother's condition.
-Seenu's image increases among people, and he starts performing in concerts.
-Although Kesavan feels happy seeing his brother grow well, he develops an ego within him, thinking that Seenu will overpower him.
-This makes Kesavan behave rude towards his family members, especially Seenu, and also descend into alcoholism.
+To calm the crowd, Seenu starts singing in place of Kesavan at the concert.
+To everyone's surprise, Seenu's singing ability is great, and everyone appreciates him.
+Seenu feels happy about this but worries about his brother's condition.
+Seenu's public image increases, and he starts performing in concerts.
+Although Kesavan feels happy seeing his brother grow well, he develops an ego, thinking that Seenu will overpower him.
+This makes Kesavan behave rudely towards his family members, especially Seenu, and also descend into alcoholism.
 Kesavan feels embarrassed when people start approaching Seenu for concerts instead of him.
-Above this, Seenu gets an opportunity to sing in Thiagaraja Aradhanai, which further angers Kesavan.
+Above this, Seenu gets an opportunity to sing in Tyagaraja Aradhana, which further angers Kesavan.